-UK’s Heathrow airport shuts amid power outage, spelling travel chaos
+UK’s Heathrow airport shuts amid outage, throwing global travel into chaos

 Flight tracking website FlightRadar24 said the shutdown would affect “at least” 1,351 flights.

-There were 120 aircraft in the air set to be diverted to alternate airports or return to their origin early at the time of the announcement, according to FlightRadar24.
+There were 120 aircraft in the air set to be diverted to alternate airports or return to their origin at the time of the announcement, according to FlightRadar24.

+“We’re trying to stop passengers from travelling to the airport, and then work with airline partners on flights that are delayed, diverted, or cancelled,” a Heathrow spokesperson told Al Jazeera.

+“They [passengers] can reach out to airline partners to work on rebooking.”

 Heathrow regularly ranks among the top five busiest airports worldwide.